Code-the-Dream-School/python-for-data-analysis-v3/README.md

 This repository contains the curriculum for Code the Dream's Python for Data Analysis course, often known as Python 100.

-*Note on versions:*
+> [!note]

-This is version 3 of Code the Dream's Python 100 course.
+> This is version 3 of Code the Dream's Python 100 course.
 Versions 1 & 2 were known as "Python Essentials," but because we added an optional "Python Intro" course, we renamed this course to avoid confusion.

+**Repo Structure**

+1. **Assignments** contains .md files for each weekly coding assignment.
+2. **Lessons** contains curriculum content.
+Each week is has a landing page (displayed in the Learns app) and sub-pages.
+3. **Mentor Guidebook** contains **summaries** of lesson content, **slides** for group sessions, and **answer-keys** for each weekly assignment.

 ## Contributing